 Another one from the best dark websites top is Esteban’s website.
 It is a great source of inspiration if you want to adopt this design style for your own website.
 The website has a black background and multiple graphic design elements.

 The animations and the typography fonts selected work perfectly with the rest of the website’s theme, making it enjoyable to navigate on.
-There is also a slider that makes seeing the portfolio items more efficient.
+There is also a homepage slider that makes seeing the portfolio items more efficient.

 If you look for black blog sites, this one should definitely be on your list.
 Black websites are not as easy to obtain as people think, as you need to find the perfect balance between aesthetics and readability.